camyakura/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library for creating user interfaces.
+React allows users to nest elements into the DOM from javascript.
+This is achieved through the use of useState hooks and rendering.
+React is an easier syntax than continuing to write `document.querySelector` and `document.createElement` every time we're trying to update and access the DOM.

-1. Describe component state.
+2. Describe component state.

+Component state is the current state of the the specific component.
+It can be changed using useState which will rerender the DOM.

-1. Describe props.
+3. Describe props.

+Props are properties that we pass through state inside one component to another.
+When we render another component in a component, we pass props through to be used in that component.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything outside the scope of the function being executed.
+Some require cleanup, some don't, meaning some need to be closed.
+You can sync the effects of a react component by passing useState through useEffect to fetch data from an API or outside source.
+Then you pass that state through the components that need the data.